AsaraSenaratne/SEKA/README.md

 # SEKA : Seeking Knowledge Graph Anomalies

 ## Introduction
 This is an open access repository produced as a part of research conducted contributing towards a PhD in Computer Science.
 The development of this project is still under progress.
+Hence, there will be frequent source code commits.

 This repository provides the implementation of an approach to unsupervised anomaly detection in knowledge graphs.
 We first characterize triples in a directed edge-labelled knowledge graph using a set of binary features, and then employ a one-class support vector machine classifier to classify these